kirelagin/prismasok/README.md

 Total: 535.75
 ~~~~~~~~~

-`./daily.py email` will send you an email and is designed to be run by cron in the evening.
+`./daily.py email` will send you an email and is designed to be run by cron in the morning.
 No email will be sent if there were no purchases.

+_NOTE:_ Prisma guys are updating their database once a day around 00:00 EET (that is, 22:00 UTC).
+During this time their servers do not respond (they go down around 23:50 EET and get back up around 00:30 EET).
+As a consequence, unfortunately it makes no sense to run `daily.py` in the evening.

 ### `monthly.py`

 `monthly.py` summarises all the purchases during the _previous_ month.

-`./monthly.py email` will send you an email and is designed to be run by cron on the first night of every month.
+`./monthly.py email` will send you an email and is designed to be run by cron on the first morning of every month.

 Requirements